 Given below are the downsides or negative aspects of annuity plans:

-Smaller yields on your investment – When you compare the returns or income offered by fixed annuities and equity-indexed annuities with the returns provided by equities, stocks, and other investments, you may find that the returns are less favourable.
-However, if you take into account the safety factors that it provides; fixed annuities or equity-indexed annuities are safer investment tools when compared to stocks options.
+Smaller yields on your investment – When you compare the returns or income offered by fixed annuities and equity-indexed annuities with the returns provided by equities, stocks, and other investments, you may find that the returns are less favorable.
+However, if you take into account the safety factors that it provides; fixed annuities or equity-indexed annuities are safer investment tools when compared to stock options.

 Lack of flexibility